 The housing company was inspected by the Audit Commission, most recently in 2008, where its services were assessed as 'excellent' with 'excellent prospects for improvement'.
-A copy of the full report can be found on the housing company's website.
+A copy of the full report can be found on the Gateshead Housing Company's website.

-An information sheet is available on the Tenant Participation Advisory Service ( TPAS ), which gives a practical, short guide to Arms Length Management Organisations.
+An information sheet is available on the Tenant Participation Advisory Service website, which gives a practical, short guide to Arms Length Management Organisations.
 It has been designed to answer the most commonly asked questions by tenants.

 The Government's objective in promoting ALMO's is to create a separation between the local authorities role of providing strategic management of social housing within its area, and the direct management of the housing stock under its ownership.